 To understand the contrast between the earliest Christian gatherings and contemporary Christian ritual, we have to understand the historical context of the early church.

 The Roman Empire was a melting pot of cultures, each with its own stories, myths, legends and beliefs.
 As we see throughout the human journey, stories are shared across cultures, and many of the ideas they contain are assimilated cross-culturally.
 Without doubt a story and how it is understood changes over time and place to fit contemporaneous circumstances.

 All religious practices were tolerated by the Roman Empire and freely observed.
 The empire’s reach, influence, and soldiers spread from modern Sudan in the south, to the Scottish border in the north, from Morocco in the west to the Caspian Sea and Arabian Gulf in the east.
 It was a melting pot of cultures.
-Greek and Roman civilizations with their pantheon of gods mixed with others, the great civilizations of Egypt, for example, where the splendors of the Pharaonic tradition stretched back thousands of years, or Persia where Zoroaster and then Mithra were worshipped and absorbed into Greek and Roman society three or four hundred years before Christ.
+Greek and Roman civilizations with their pantheon of gods mixed with others, the great civilizations of Egypt, for example, where the splendors of the Pharaonic tradition stretched back thousands of years, or Persia where Zoroaster was worshipped and absorbed into Greek and Roman society three or four hundred years before Christ.
 Numerous cults such as those of Attis, Adonis, Dionysis, and Venus were practiced.
 Each had its own stories, myths and legends and, as we have seen elsewhere in our human journey through the ancient world, elements from each were absorbed between traditions.

 Also, since the time of Augustus, Romans were accustomed to Divine Emperors and their offspring, Sons of God, so it is not surprising that Jesus is presented as the Son of God who performed mighty works, which were the sign of the presence of God’s power and kingdom.